kubernetes/community/sig-security/policy/README.md

 ### Contributions

-Updates to the whitepaper, suggestions for updates, or discussion for updates should initiate with an issue submitted to the [Policy WG repo](https://github.com/kubernetes/community/tree/master/wg-policy) and labeled with "suggestion" and "Kubernetes policy management paper".
+Updates to the whitepaper, suggestions for updates, or discussion for updates should initiate with an issue submitted to the [Policy WG repo](https://github.com/kubernetes-sigs/wg-policy-prototypes) and labeled with "suggestion" and "Kubernetes Policy Panagement Paper".